hassansecfix/policy-edit/data/updated_policy_instructions_v4.0.md

 - If current text matches user selection:
   - target_text: `<24 business hours>`
   - action: "comment"
-  - comment: "You selected [timeframe] which matches the current placeholder.\\n\\nWe recommend 24 business hours for most companies.
+  - comment: "You selected [timeframe] which matches the current placeholder.
+We recommend 24 business hours for most companies.
 Consider shorter timelines if customers request it.
 Longer than 1 week looks suspicious to auditors.
 You only get a non-conformity for not meeting your documented timeframe, not for choosing the wrong timeframe."
   - comment_author: "Secfix AI"
 - If replacement needed:
   - target_text: `<24 business hours>`
   - action: "replace"
   - replacement: [user's selected timeframe without angle brackets]
-  - comment: "You selected [timeframe] instead of 24 business hours.\\n\\nWe recommend 24 business hours for most companies.
+  - comment: "You selected [timeframe] instead of 24 business hours.
+We recommend 24 business hours for most companies.
 Consider shorter timelines if customers request it.
 Longer than 1 week looks suspicious to auditors.
 You only get a non-conformity for not meeting your documented timeframe, not for choosing the wrong timeframe."
   - comment_author: "Secfix AI"
 - **Include company size context:** For companies with fewer than 50 employees, mention this is appropriate for smaller organizations